How CAD Scanning Improves Accuracy in Product Design and Engineering

 • Efficient Iterations

-Design is inherently an iterative process, and CAD tools allow you to more quickly investigate, test, and iterate on dozens or hundreds of design variants.
+Design is inherently an iterative process.
+CAD tools allow you to quickly investigate, test, and iterate on dozens or hundreds of design variants.
 Whether you’re tweaking a part’s geometry, changing material selections, or responding directly to customer feedback, changes can be reflected in the digital model automatically.
-Such flexibility enables teams to experiment more easily and quickly to ultimately produce a more optimized end design, all in a fraction of the time.
+Such flexibility enables teams to experiment more easily.
+The idea is to ultimately produce a more optimized end design, all in a fraction of the time.

-These advantages can be amplified by CAD scanning, allowing engineers to start with accurate digital representations of current physical parts.
-With 3D scanning, design teams can bring in scan data with a high level of accuracy directly into CAD systems, faster reverse engineering and 3D comparison against original parts, and seamless integration into wider design and manufacturing processes.
-In other words, CAD scanning connects the physical and the digital, providing a convenient channel to make certain that designs are true to form and production-ready at the same time.
+With 3D scanning, design teams can bring accurate scan data directly into CAD systems.
+3D scanning enables faster reverse engineering and 3D comparison against original parts.
+It provides seamless integration into wider design and manufacturing processes.
+In other words, CAD scanning connects the physical and the digital.
+It's a convenient channel to make sure designs are true to form and production-ready.

 Optimizing Workflows by Automating Repetitive Tasks